DamonToumbourou/DamonToumbourou-github.io/index.md

 permalink: /
 ---

-# Notes by Damon Toumbourou
+# Notes on Security
 {: .fs-9 }
+by Damon Toumbourou

-A collection of notes and articles collated by Damon Toumbourou.
+A collection of notes related to cyber security by Damon Toumbourou.
 {: .fs-6 .fw-300 }

+---

+### About Me
+Blue teamer / incident responder.